-Source: Directorate of Economics and Statistics, GNCTD.
+Source: - Directorate of Economics and Statistics, GNCTD.

-6.4 It may be seen from Statement 20.5 that average monthly household expenditure on food and non-food items in 68th Round has increased by 25.44 percent over 66th NSS Round in Delhi.
-The percentage of average monthly household expenditure on non-food items was 60.78 per cent in the 68th round and it was the same as that per capita monthly expenditure on non-food items in the 68th round.

-6.5 Percentage distribution of monthly per capita consumer expenditure for food and non-food items in urban Delhi and urban India is presented in Statement 20.6.
+- 7.4 It may be seen from Statement 20.5 that average monthly household expenditure on food and non-food items during the last two Rounds (66th & 68th) has increased at 25.44 per cent in Delhi.
+The percentage of average monthly household expenditure on non-food items was 60.78 per cent in the 68th round and it was the same as that per capita monthly expenditure on nonfood items in the 68th round. - 7.5 Percentage distribution of monthly per capita consumer expenditure for food and non-food items in urban Delhi and urban India is presented in Statement 20.6.

-PERCENTAGE DISTRIBUTION OF MPCE FOR FOOD AND NON-FOOD ITEMS IN URBAN DELHI AND URBAN INDIA IN 2011-12
+STATEMENT 20.6 PERCENTAGE DISTRIBUTION OF MPCE FOR FOOD AND NON-FOOD ITEMS IN URBAN DELHI AND URBAN INDIA IN 2011-12